Film industry eyes Georgia election law

 "Last September, the spigot was turned back on.
 It’s full blast.
 We’re full for the next two years," said Ryan Millsap, CEO of Blackhall, in an interview with 11Alive News.
 "And everybody is happy and excited and thrilled to be back working, and Georgia is a great place to work."

-Millsap says Georgia’s film industry rebound is unlikely to be undone by criticism of the election law – despite the withdrawal of "Emancipation."
+Millsap said Georgia’s film industry rebound is unlikely to be undone by criticism of the election law – despite the withdrawal of "Emancipation."

 "I haven’t heard about that or any other such instances.
 Everything that we see is just business as usual," Millsap said.
 "I just don’t think the industry as a whole is political."

-Millsap says Georgia’s generous tax credit has fueled construction of new facilities at Blackhall and other studios around the state, producing infrastructure built to stay put.
+Millsap said Georgia’s generous tax credit has fueled construction of new facilities at Blackhall and other studios around the state, producing infrastructure built to stay put.

 "When people in this industry speak politically one way or another, it’s their American right.
 But they don’t necessarily speak for an industry.
 They speak for themselves," Millsap said.

-Millsap says Georgia has become the best place in the English-speaking world to make movies.
+Millsap said Georgia has become the best place in the English-speaking world to make movies.

 That’s in large part because the same state government that passed the election bill also protects the state’s film tax credit.